Skip to main content

 • Repeat violations - the same issue cited on multiple inspections

-• Slow correction — taking months to fix what should take days
+• Slow correction - Type A corrections are due in a median of 1 day; Type B in 14 days.
+Taking months to fix what should take days is a red flag.

-• Complaint-triggered — the citation came from someone filing a concern, not a routine inspection
+• Complaint-triggered - the citation came from someone filing a concern, not a routine inspection.
+Complaint investigations result in a "Substantiated" or "Unsubstantiated" finding.

 • Multiple Type A on one visit - several serious issues found simultaneously